snl-dakota/dakota/docs-sphinx/source/usingdakota/methodtypes/stochastic.rst

-   variable from the group and does not care which one is selected; and finally if there are high correlations between predictors, it has been empirically observed that the prediction performance of the LASSO is dominated by ridge regression :raw-latex:`\cite{Tibshirani1996}`.
+   variable from the group and does not care which one is selected; and finally if there are high correlations between predictors, it has been empirically observed that the prediction performance of the LASSO is dominated by ridge regression.
 Here we note that it is hard to estimate the :math:`\lambda` penalty in practice and the aforementioned issues typically do not arise very often when solving `[eq:regression] <#eq:regression>`__.
 The elastic net